Shel Hershorn: Furniture making career and later life

 Hershorn lost interest in journalism following the assassination of John F. Kennedy and chose to pursue a hippie lifestyle, which he called his "second life".
 In early 1971, he purchased a red multi-stop truck, a trailer, and a pony he named Sweet Bess.
 Hershorn visited shopping centers and photographed children as they rode the pony.
 After his van broke down in the Taos Valley and the pony ran away a week later, Hershorn chose to remain in Taos.
 There, he lived with journalist Robert Draper and worked as an assistant plumber and furniture maker.
 He made furniture of umber lumber received from disassembled buildings, which was often unusually shaped.
 He founded the Semi Polite Furniture Company.

 In Texas, Hershorn lived in University Park, where he and his wife Connie, a writer with the Dallas Morning News, raised two sons.
 They married by 1951 and divorced by 1968.
 After moving to Taos, New Mexico in 1971, he married Sonja, an elementary schoolteacher.
 He later lived in Gallina and Talpa, New Mexico.
 Their house was composed of three bedrooms and was described as "primitive" by the Albuquerque Journal.
 He drove a 1954 Chevrolet pickup truck, which he traded a large drum of water for; he mounted a sheep skull to it as a hood ornament.

 Hershorn was an outdoorsman who enjoyed fishing and reading.
 He lived in restored log cabins and raised goats, for which he built a playground.
 He died of pneumonia on September 17, 2011, aged 82, in an Española nursing home.
-He also had alcohol-related dementia and a broken hip from a fall, the latter which made him wheelchair-bound.
+He also had alcohol-related dementia and a broken hip from a fall, the latter which made him unable to walk.
 A wake was held in October, and his body was donated to the University of New Mexico School of Medicine.